Mukesh-KB1/JobFit-AI/README.md

    card `4242 4242 4242 4242`, any future expiry, any CVC), the CLI window will show the webhook event arriving, and your backend will upgrade the user's plan in MongoDB.

+If the CLI isn't running (or the webhook is slow to arrive), the app has a fallback: when the browser redirects back to `/dashboard` after checkout, it calls `GET /api/stripe/verify-session`, which asks Stripe directly whether the payment succeeded and upgrades the user immediately if so.
+See section 7 for why both paths exist.

 ---

 ## 6. How to use the app

 1. Go to `http://localhost:5173` → redirects to `/login`
 2. Click "Sign up", create an account
-3. On the Dashboard, paste a job description and your resume text
+3. On the Dashboard, paste a job description and your resume text on the left
-4. Click "Generate Tailored Resume" — watch the text stream in
+4. Click "Generate Tailored Resume" — watch the text stream into the panel on the right
+5. Click the **Copy** button above the result to copy it to your clipboard
-5. Check the "History" tab to see it saved
+6. Check the "History" tab to see it saved
-6. Try generating 3 times as a free user — the 4th attempt should show the upgrade prompt
+7. Try generating 3 times as a free user — the 4th attempt should show the upgrade prompt
-7. Click "Upgrade to Pro" to test the Stripe flow (with the CLI running, per step 5 above)
+8. Click "Upgrade to Pro" to test the Stripe flow (with the CLI running, per step 5 above)

 ---